mbazan23/quidditch/README.md

 ```

-When we inject the dns lookup, a new summary should be produced
+When we inject the dns lookup, a new summary should be produced.
 From this moment, the reports should contain the updated information
-of the new summary generated
+of the new summary generated.
 ```ruby
 >> replay p                                                   #byexample: +timeout=10